Hackers News Hackers News

 May 7, 2026 4 Min Read

-The scale of the network is striking.
-Researchers found over 146 active Telegram bots, more than 30 impersonated brands, and upward of 100 tracking pixel IDs tied to Meta and TikTok advertising systems.
+The sheer scale of the FEMITBOT network is noteworthy.
+Researchers uncovered over 146 active Telegram bots, more than 30 impersonated brands, and over 100 tracking pixel IDs linked to Meta and TikTok advertising systems.
+These tracking pixels were strategically deployed by the threat actors to analyze the effectiveness of various lures, enabling them to refine their tactics in real-time.
+Furthermore, a multi-level referral system actively engaged victims, turning them into unwitting participants in the network’s expansion.

 How FEMITBOT Exploits Telegram Mini Apps